 Dr. Mattar is the Quality Improvement Officer for the Division of Gastroenterology.

-He has expertise in diagnosing and treating inflammatory bowel disease (IBD), Crohn's disease, colitis, and celiac disease.
+As the director of the IBD Center he has expertise in diagnosing and treating inflammatory bowel diseases (IBD), Crohn's disease, colitis, and celiac disease.
 Dr. Mattar has a particular interest in IBD therapeutics and IBD and colorectal cancer prevention.
 He is active in clinical research and medical education for trainees, the community, and patients.

-Dr. Mattar teaches at MedStar Georgetown University Hospital and is the Director of the Fellowship Training Program in Gastroenterology.
+Dr. Mattar teaches at MedStar Georgetown University Hospital as Associate Professor of Medicine, and is the director of the Fellowship Training Program in Gastroenterology.
 He is also an active member of the mission committee of the Crohn's and Colitis Foundation, D.C.
 Metro chapter; the ACG Training Committee and the Patient Education National Scientific Advisory Committee for the Crohn’s and Colitis Foundation.
 In 2014, Dr. Mattar was recognized by the American Gastroenterological Association's Bridges to Excellence Program for his commitment to providing comprehensive quality care for patients with IBD.

 Patients and practitioners can connect with Dr. Mattar on Twitter (@gastrodocmattar) and follow his tweets on new developments in gastroenterology.

 The mission of the training program he directs states, "To create an environment where compassionate medical trainees can learn to provide exceptional quality care to the patients we serve."
 He prides himself in treated his patients as he would his own family.